Posted 14 June 2012 - 05:37 PM

 A big slow cooker makes it really easy, I bought a large one specially for making bone broth.
 If you can't afford one, check if family and friends have old cookers they don't want.
 Lots of people have spare ones hiding in cupboards that they'd gladly give away.

-Melbourne, Australia - Gluten Intolerant (probable celiac) & MTHFR-gene
+Melbourne, Australia - Gluten Intolerant (probable celiac) & MTHFR-gene (Learning about FODMAPs)

 You can start your own log in just a few clicks.
 Go to the Forum main page > under Community is Your Whole30 Log > Start New Topic.
 If you also tick Follow This Topic, you'll get a message when other people interact with your log.